 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-Omio customers traveling this route book their trains from Utrecht Centraal to Paris Gare de Lyon.
+Omio customers traveling this route depart most frequently from Utrecht Centraal and arrive in Paris Gare de Lyon.

-Passengers booking this journey most frequently board their trains from Utrecht Centraal and need to travel around 0 mile (s) / 0 km from the city center to get to this train station.
+Passengers board their train most frequently from Utrecht Centraal and travel around 1.2 miles (2 km) from the city center to this train station.

-Passengers arriving in Paris most often arrive at Paris Gare de Lyon and need to travel around 1 mile (s) / 2 km from this train station to the city center.
+Passengers traveling this route most often arrive at Paris Gare de Lyon and need to travel approximately 1.9 miles (3.1 km) from the train station to the city center in Paris.

 Here are some other resources that might have the information you need